 It's important to note that effective radio station descriptions can play off of your radio station name.
 In fact, these kinds of descriptions are often the most engaging because they are so unique.
 So, take some time to brainstorm to see if you can come up with the perfect custom description!

-Also, aside from mentioning things like genres, artists, moods, activities, memories, decades, your mission, etc., your description is a great place to promote live shows or any special programming you do, so don't forget to add those in as well as their times (with the time zone denoted)!
+Also, aside from mentioning things like genres, artists, moods, activities, sounds, vibes, memories, decades, your mission, etc., your description is a great place to promote live shows or any special programming you do, so don't forget to add those in as well as their times (with the time zone denoted)!

 "(Station Name) is the best (genre) station out there!"